Alpha Tower: Building and architecture

 The building is one of the most aesthetically successful office buildings in Birmingham with a shaped outline and careful detailing giving it a dynamic forcefulness.
 Its design successfully combined several ideas into a powerful and elegant building which soon became, and has continued to be, one of the most popular landmarks of the rebuilding of Birmingham city centre in the mid 20th century.

 Ownership

 In the early 1990s the building was owned by Ellerman Investments - in turn owned by the Barclay Brothers.

 Arena Central Developments sold the building to Catalyst's European Property Fund in 2008 for £42.5 million.
 Birmingham City Council left tenancy in 2010 leaving the building 77% void.
 Nationwide Building Society put the building into receivership in 2012 and put it on the market for £10.25 million in 2013.

 The building was bought for £14million in February 2014 by Anglo Scandinavian Estates Group who were set to invest £9 million in a refurbishment of the building.
 In September 2023, The Business Desk reported that the refurbishment had been completed at the cost of £16.6 million.

 Occupancy

-Birmingham City Council took a large tenancy of the building until they vacated in 2010.
+In 1999, Birmingham City Council secured a lease deal to occupy the building's office space, as they were in the process of moving out from the Baskerville House.
+Subsequently, the council took a large tenancy of the building in 2000.
+They vacated in 2010.